This vintage 1770, semi-detached cottage sits in a scenic elevated location above the coastal town of Goodwick, Pembrokeshire.

 A unique cottage in a fabulous Pembrokeshire location.

-Three bedrooms: 1 x double, 1 x bunk, 1 x single.
+Three bedrooms: 1 x double, 1 x bunk plus 1 x single, 1 x single.
 Ground floor bathroom with bath, separate shower, basin and WC.
 Kitchen.
 Dining room.
 Sitting room with electric fire.

 About the location